Rick-Phoenix/sketch/docs/src/ts/smart_features.md

 <div class="warning">

 Sketch uses the npm api to fetch the latest version for any given package.
-Depending on how many requests are made in a given timeframe, you might be rate limited by the api, causing an error.
+It sends a maximum of 10 parallel requests, but depending on how many requests are made in a given timeframe, you might still be rate limited by the api, causing an error.
 </div>